-Mounting of top sleeper on CF Series cabs

-If the mounting of a top sleeper on a short cab is required, DAF should be contacted before the vehicle is ordered.
+Mounting of top sleeper on CF Series cabs If the mounting of a top sleeper pod on a sleeper cab is required, DAF should be contacted before the vehicle is ordered.
 To restrict the cab movements in such a case, all the springs of the cab suspension system have to be replaced or the right version has to be supplied ex-works.
 For part numbers, see section 13.1: "Mountings".
 Setting the coil springs for extra load is described above.